jina-ai/finetuner/docs/_templates/template_ft_in_action.md

 # Finetuner in Action Template
-This is a template for the documentation guides of Finetuner in action, with the general structure and layout to be used for demonstrating how Finetuner can be deployed for different tasks.
+This is a template for the documentation guides of Finetuner in action, with the general structure and layout to be used for demonstrating how Finetuner can be applied to solve different tasks.

 ```{admonition} See Also: Jina Contribution Guidelines
 :class: seealso